bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 		family E :: _ with eq

-Any type (`_`) for which an implementation of the `eq` operation exists in context of usage is a member of the type family `E`.
+Any type (`_`) for which an implementation of the `eq` operation exists in usage context is a member of the type family `E`.

 		fn index-of :: E[*] arr -> E sample -> Int pos -> Int? =
 			pos >= arr length    : ()